seanmcfeely/ip-inspector/README.md

 The library and/or tool can also be used to just interface with the MaxMind API in a convenient way.

+## Incomplete

+I've implemented what I needed to solve immediate needs.
+Some features I planned on have not yet been implemented.

 ## More

 We detect recon, credential stuffing, and bad actors trying to access/log into user accounts via internet accessible portals from certain bad ISPs/hosting providers and networks.